-We are running a limited, essential service at Haven Camberwell, where we see clients in person for essential forensic medical examinations, and for urgent medical care that cannot be managed elsewhere.
+We are running a limited, essential service at Havens Camberwell and Paddington, where we see clients in person for essential forensic medical examinations, and for urgent medical care that cannot be managed elsewhere.

 Our psychology, counselling, and Independent Sexual Violence Advisor (ISVA) appointments will take place by phone or by video.